christolandry/christolandry/README.md

 - 📫 How to reach me **Christo.Landry@gmail.com**

-- ⚡ Fun fact **I used to be a professional runner** and was a: 6x National Champion, 4x Team USA member, former American Record Holder
+- ⚡ Fun fact **I used to be a professional runner** and was a: 6x National Champion, 4x Team USA member, and former American Record Holder

 <h3 align="left">Connect with me:</h3>
 <p align="left">